Gama19999/Gama19999/README.md

 - 👋 Hi, I’m @Gama19999
-- 👀 I’m interested in programation and data base management
+- 👀 I’m interested in programation, web design and data base management
-- 🌱 I’m currently learning java, kotlin and sql
+- 🌱 I’m currently learning python, javascript and php
 - 💞️ I’m looking to collaborate on ... still thinking
 - 📫 How to reach me gama.rios0110@gmail.com